Peter Wingrove Peter Wingrove @SmartAsDaddy

 A patient voice with a professional perspective.

-Peter Wingrove spent a decade leading UK and international charities — raising millions, building high-performing teams, and navigating the intersection of healthcare, policy, and public advocacy.
+Peter Wingrove spent a decade leading and advising international charities — raising millions, building high-performing teams, and navigating the intersection of healthcare, policy, and public advocacy.
 He brings that experience to everything he does as Smart As Daddy.

 • CEO, Shawmind National Mental Health Charity (2019–2024)